Wissenwelt/Wissenwelt/README.md

 ## 🚀 About Me

-🎯 **Applied AI Specialist** with 6+ years of experience in developing and deploying practical AI solutions
+🎯 **Data Scientist** with 6+ years of experience in developing and deploying practical AI solutions
 🤖 Expert in **LLMs, Generative AI, RAG Systems, and Computer Vision**
 🌐 Building **AI-powered web applications** and **intelligent chatbots**
 📍 Based in **Hannover, Germany**